haojin-cg/haojin-cg.github.io/_pages/about.md

 <span class="anchor" id="about-me"></span>
 # Welcome to my homepage!

-I am a Ph.D candidate in Information Science at the Japan Advanced Institute of Science and Technology (JAIST).
+Hi, I am a Ph.D candidate in Information Science at the **Japan Advanced Institute of Science and Technology (JAIST)**, advised by Prof. Haoran Xie (in Human-Centered AI Laboratory).
 My current research lies at **Controllable Video Generation and Robotics**.
 If you are interested in academic collaboration, please feel free to contact me by email.